slatedocs/slate/source/includes/_endpoint-deck.md

  * title
  * subtitle

 Other attributes should be considered read-only.

-Submitting invalid attributes or references to other slides, will cause the server to return a 400 error response.
+Submitting invalid attributes or references to other slides results in a 400 error response.

 ### Entity